Gaumukh Tapovan Trek:

 There is no debate now on that the “Climatic change” is affecting the Himalayas in general.
 Increase of receding glaciers are alarming for quite sometime.
 Gangotri glacier is a prominent example.
 The glacier retreated more than a kilometre in last 30 years or so.
 We organised our first trek to Tapovan back in 2011 and since then observed the trail course.
 On glacier and moraine trekking groups keep changing their path suitable up to Tapovan almost every year.
 A study of NASA in the beginning of millennia can be found here.

-Access to Tapovan trek base (Gangotri, 250 Km from Dehradun):
+Access to trek base Gangotri (250 Km from Dehradun):

 Depending upon the number of trekkers we may arrange a car pickup from Dehradun to Gangotri and back.
 This will get equally divided amongst the trekkers opting.
 You pay directly to the driver.
-At present a Tata Sumo/Maxx type vehicles charge ₹ 8000 for drop from Dehradun to Gangotri.
-This can accommodate 5-7 persons.
-Similarly Gangotri to Bhatwari is ₹ 3000 and another ₹ 5000 from Bhatwari to Dehradun by Tata Sumo.
+At present a Tata Sumo/Bolero type vehicles charge approx ₹ 10,000 for drop from Dehradun to Gangotri, one way.
+This can accommodate up to 7/8 persons.

 Alternatively if you wish to reach Gangotri on your own by public transportation then: